-We listen to all kinds of calls, and we take every one seriously.
-Whatever made you call, we’re glad you did, and we want to help you.
+We have all sorts of conversations, and we take every one seriously.
+Whatever made you reach out, we’re glad you did, and we want to help you.

 We are open between 10am and 10pm every day of the week, 365 days of the year.